Amzani/product-api-first/README.md

 ## Step3.
 Formalize the design in the [Open API Specification](http://swagger.io/specification/)

-Task: Extend the existing swagger.yaml

 > The OAS file can be edited in whatever tool you like *BUT NOT GENERATED FROM YOUR CODE*, the most important thing is that the aprouved one (the contract) *MUST* be in Apiary.

+*TASK*: Extend the existing swagger.yaml

 ## Step4.
 Verify the design using Apiary Documentation and Apiary Mock Service

-Task: Try the Apiary mock service
+*TASK*: Try the Apiary mock service